Scalefree hardness of average-case Euclidean TSP approximation: Scalefreeness of heuristics

-Now the path drawn in Figure \ref{f.nnG} transits $S\cup Y$ optimally (assuming the route through $S$ is optimal).
-Moreover, hypothesis \ref{p.angle} from the implication in Definition \ref{d.scalefree} ensures that the endpoints of this path are those used by the optimal tour.
-In particular, for sufficiently small $\e>0$, we have either that \ref{p.shortened} holds, or else that the Heuristic traverses $S\cup Y$ as shown in Figure \ref{f.nnG} (and transits $S$ optimally).
+Hypothesis \ref{p.angle} from the implication in Definition \ref{d.scalefree} ensures that the two vertices in $T_H$ adjacent to vertices in $B(R,p)$ are significantly closer to the points $x_1,x_{18}$ than to any other points of $B(R,p)$.
+Now the path drawn in Figure \ref{f.nnG} transits $S\cup Y$ optimally given that it uses these endpoints (assuming the route through $S$ is optimal), and in particular, it follows that for a sufficiently small choice of $\ep$, if the hypothesis \ref{p.atapath} and \ref{p.angle} are satisfied in Definition \ref{d.scalefree}, then the tour $T_\ninsert$ traverses $X\cap B(p,R)$ as shown in Figure \ref{f.nnG} (and transits $S$ within $\ep$ of optimally).

 Assuming this is the case, we aim to predict the precise path taken by the heuristic (in particular, in $S$).
-Our choice of $Y$ ensures that the subtour built by the Nearest Neighbor heuristic will contain all of $Y$ before it contains any vertex from $S$; thus, we are guaranteed that the two edges leaving $B(p,R)$ are never used for insertions of points in $B(p,1)$ (as there is always a cheaper insertion using closer edges).
+Our choice of $Y$ ensures that the subtour constructed by $\ninsert(X)$ will contain all of $Y$ before it contains any vertex from $S$; thus, we are guaranteed that the two edges leaving $B(p,R)$ are never used for insertions of points in $S_p$ (as there is always a cheaper insertion using closer edges).
 Since no edges with both endpoints outside of $B(p,R)$ are used for insertions after the first insertion, all insertions of points in $S$ have both endpoints in $B(p,R)\cap X$.
-In particular, we can use the nearest insertion algorithm locally to determine the resulting path.
-We again branch when the next step is uncertain up to perturbation of the points by distance $\e$, and $(Kd\e)$-stability (for sufficiently large $K$) again implies that when we branch at most some constant number of times, we achieve either case \ref{p.predictable} or else case \ref{p.unstable}.
+In particular, we can use the nearest insertion algorithm locally to determine the resulting path: our path finding Heuristic $A_{\ninsert}$ for this case simply begins with a path from $x_1$ to $x_{18}$ through $Y$, and uses Nearest Insertion to extend this to a path through all of $B(p,R)$.
+(Recall that in the case of any ties, the input set is not in general position and so we require nothing of the behavior of $A_{\ninsert}$.)

 We note that with small modifications, it is not hard to extend the scalefreeness proof to the \emph{Farthest Insertion} heuristic, which inserts at minimum cost the farthest vertex from the vertex-set of the current subtour.
 The main problem is just that the heuristic will visit $S$ before exhausting $Y$.
-However, it will only visit 1 vertex of $S$ before exhausting $Y$, which means that we can (at polynomial cost) simply condition on the first vertex of $S$ visited by the heuristic.
+However, it will only visit one vertex of $S$ before exhausting $Y$, which means that we can (at polynomial cost) simply guess the first vertex of $S$ visited by the heuristic, and so $A_H$ will output a polynomially-long list of candidate paths. \end{proof}